According to the Kind Intentions

 If circumstances determined our praise, then even the married might refrain until death had proven the enduring quality of their vows.

 But if praise and thanksgiving is indeed “God’s will for [us] in Christ Jesus” then it must indeed be in “all circumstances.”
 This giving thanks is contentment marked by confidence in WHO God is.
-There is no other way to be content in “whatever the circumstances” than to trust that God loves us in all circumstances (Phil.
-4:11).
+There is no other way to be content in “whatever the circumstances” than to trust that God loves us in all circumstances (Philippians 4:11).

 We begin first with our perception of God, and then we move to our circumstances.